Call-for-Code/Solution-Starter-Kit-Hunger-2021/README.md

 #### Solution idea: Image sharing

-Farmers use non-smartphones devices to communicate.
-Co-operatives have limited access to technology, but they don't have the ability to aggregate and analyze data from their farmers.
+Farmers use non-smartphone devices to communicate in order for co-operatives to create a database of information that can be used to analyze trends.

 ```diff
 !
 A co-operative